cybercongress/go-cyber/docs/cyberd.md

 ![](https://docs.google.com/drawings/d/1--Uj85OiU-uwj0gxUFWZDbjPuby3IEMBBVFSmHTNkDc/pub?w=785&h=436)

 Our model is recursive (check SpringRank) and requires the enormous amount of calculations which are limited within blockchain design.
 Model recalculation does not happen on a periodic basis rather it continuous.
 We consider introducing consensus variable, in addition to a block size, in order to target processing capacity of the network.
 Let's call it a _computing target of documents per block_ or CTD.
 Any witness will be able to set a number of documents the network should recompute every block.
 The blockchain takes as input computing target of legitimate witnesses and computes CTD as daily moving average.
-Based on CTD blockchain can schedule the range of CIDs that should be recomputed by every witness per round.
+Based on CTD blockchain can schedule the range of IPFS hashes that should be recomputed by every witness per round.

 ## cyber•Rank
 Nebulas fail.